technicalities/MOOC-SUCK/README.md

 Call their sites e-sheds.

 **Criteria**: each of the following displays a mixture of self-directed technical research and personal polemic.
 Each betrays an entire worldview; no single-topic [blogs](https://terrytao.wordpress.com/) [however](http://robertpaulwolff.blogspot.co.uk/) [wonderful](https://www.schneier.com/).
-Each of the following writers would be doing exactly what they're even if not employed as an academic, or in industry.
+Each of the following writers would be doing exactly what they're doing even if not employed as an academic, or in industry.

 ## On Everything